essans/RasPi/docs/source/initialSetup.rst

     touch ssh

-4) Enable connection to wifi by creating a ``wpa_supplicant.conf`` file in the same boot partition and input following information:
+4) Enable connection to wifi by creating a ``wpa_supplicant.conf`` file in the same boot partition:

 .. code-block:: bash

     nano wpa_supplicant.conf

-and in the file:
+and enter the following information:

 .. code-block:: bash